University of the Witwatersrand, Oliver Schreiner School of Law, Johannesburg

 Founded in 1922, Wits’ Oliver Schreiner School of Law has built a reputation as South Africa’s premier center for legal education.
 Wits’ outstanding academic reputation and sustained stance against social injustice has earned it the respect of the international community and has attracted international students and researchers.
 The School of Law has particular strengths in constitutional law, environmental law, administrative law, and public interest law, among other areas.
 Wits is home to a number of strong clinics and research centers, including the Wits Law Clinic, the Centre for Applied Legal Studies, and the Mandela Institute, which focuses on law and global economic policy.
 It is also home to the South African Journal on Human Rights, the most cited legal publication in South Africa.

 Wits is proud to have some of South Africa’s pre-eminent legal academics on its teaching staff.
 Members of staff have acted as advisors and consultants to government departments, international organizations, and business in the private sector.
-Two of the prominent legal journals in South Africa, the South African Law Journal and the South African Journal on Human Rights, are edited by members of the academic staff.

 The culturally diverse student body, comprising 1,300 undergraduate LL.B. students and 270 post-graduate students, is represented by a vibrant Law Students’ Council.